 Women’s Rights in the Workplace

 Our staff works to dismantle the legal barriers, challenges, and obstacles that prevent women from obtaining the full spectrum of their rights.
 We achieve this through the strategies of:

 Free Legal Aid: Each year Kayan’s staff provides approximately 100 Palestinian women in Israel with free feminist legal consultations and representation for cases related to our three working domains.
 Palestinian women in Israel currently face major obstacles in claiming their rights.
 These obstacles stem from social norms, Palestinian women’s marginalized economic status, a lack of access to knowledge and resources in Arabic, and a lack of independence and self-determination.
-In particular, Palestinian women that face violations that may be considered socially taboo or that challenge gender-norms (such as sexual harassment violations, domestic abuse cases, and more), require a gender-sensitive approach, and lawyers who maintain the best interest of the client and who fully understand the real threats that she may face.
+In particular, Palestinian women who face violations that may be considered socially taboo or which challenge gender-norms (such as sexual harassment violations, domestic abuse cases, and more), require a gender-sensitive approach, and lawyers who maintain the best interest of the client and who fully understand the real threats that she may face.
 Kayan’s lawyers work for their clients in religious court rooms, civil courts, in front of employers, and in front of State institutions.

-Advocacy: Kayan’s advocacy work is centered on both advocating duty bearers to uphold and enforce Palestinian women’s rights, and advocating decision-makers to make legal changes that better serve the needs of Palestinian women in Israel.
-Key targets of our advocacy work have included religious court officials, employers, State institutions such as the Bar Association and Ministry of Economy, the Israeli High Court, the Knesset, and local authorities.
+Advocacy: Kayan’s advocacy work is centered on both advocating duty-bearers to uphold and enforce Palestinian women’s rights, and advocating decision-makers to make legal changes that better serve the needs of Palestinian women in Israel.
+Key targets of our advocacy work have included religious court officials, employers, State institutions, such as the Bar Association and Ministry of Economy, the Israeli High Court, the Knesset, and local authorities.
 Our advocacy methods include petitioning, social campaigning, media work, and direct advocacy meetings.